Nose and Sinus Disorders (PEARLS)

 - Anterior nasal packing

-- Patients with nasal packing must be treated with antibiotics (cephalosporin) prevent toxic shock syndrome and patient has to return to take the packing out.
+- Patients with nasal packing must be treated with antibiotics (cephalosporin) to prevent toxic shock syndrome, and the patient has to return to take the packing out.

 - If there is no packing in the nose, place a small amount of petroleum jelly or antibiotic ointment inside the nostril 2 times a day for 4–5 days

-- Recurrent epistaxis: Must rule out hypertension of hypercoagulable disorder
+- Recurrent epistaxis: Must rule out hypertension or coagulation disorder (like vWD)

 |